NixOS/nix/doc/manual/src/contributing/hacking.md

 The functional tests reside under the `tests` directory and are listed in `tests/local.mk`.
 Each test is a bash script.

-The whole testsuite can be run with:
+The whole test suite can be run with:

 ```shell-session
 $ make install && make installcheck